Range of Random Walks on Free Products: Existence of the Asymptotic Range

 \section{Existence of the Asymptotic Range}

-In this section we derive existence of the asymptotic entropy.
-In the next subsection we introduce exit times and construct a related Markov chain which tracks the random walk's trajectory to ``infinity''.
-While in Subsection \ref{subsec:increments-estimates} we will derive some estimates for the increments of the range between two consecutive exit times, we finally will derive existence of $\mathfrak{r}$ in Subsection \ref{subsec:existence-range}.
+In this section we derive existence of the asymptotic range as formulated in Theorem \ref{thm:range-existence}.
+The plan of this section is as follows: in the next subsection we introduce exit times and construct a related Markov chain which tracks the random walk's trajectory to ``infinity''.
+While we will derive some estimates for the increments of the range between two consecutive exit times in Subsection \ref{subsec:increments-estimates}, we finally will prove existence of $\mathfrak{r}$ in Subsection \ref{subsec:existence-range}.